sarajw/StaticSvelteKitBlog/src/routes/posts/a11yForAll.md

 date: "2022/05/21"
 exerpt: A general musing on accessibility (a.k.a. a11y), online and offline.
 image: accessibility.png
+caption: "Accessibility/a11y icon: a stylised human body inside a circle"
 ---

 ## Accessibility on the web (a.k.a. a11y)